view ↳

 More projects

-Designing a trading platform for commercial real estate stocks
+A brokerage platform for commercial real estate shares

 2021